IBM/sms-analysis-with-wks/README.md

 ## 7. Create a Task for Human Annotation

-Then we add a task for human annotation by creating a task and assigning it annotation sets.
+Add a task for human annotation by creating a task and assigning it annotation sets.

 From the **Access & Tools -> Documents** panel, select the **Task** tab and press the **Add Task** button.